isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/generate-output-use-map-collection-output-generation.md

     - Select any individual preset.
     - Select **All presets** for a DITA map to select all presets in one go.
 This option is disabled by default.
-    - Select **Folder profile presets** for a DITA map to select all the folder profiles for it.
+    - Select **Folder profile presets** for a DITA map to select all the folder profile presets for it.
 This option is disabled by default.
    ![edit a map collection on cloud services](images/edit-map-collection-cs.png){width="800" align="left"}